philipp-kurz/Taxi_Fleet_Management/README.md

 # Taxi_Fleet_Management

 "Taxi Fleet Management" is a command line program that simulates a the management of a taxi (or Uber?) fleet.
-The project is implemented entirely in C++ and was written from scratch.
+The project is implemented entirely in C++ and was written from scratch using Visual Studio.

 It served as a final project for the class "Object-Orientedn Software Engineering" at Esslingen University during Spring 2018 semester, and reinforced object orientation using C++.